louketo/louketo-proxy/README.md

 In order to remain stateless and not have to rely on a central cache to persist the 'refresh_tokens', the refresh token is encrypted and added as a cookie using *crypto/aes*.
 Naturally the key must be the same if your running behind a load balancer etc.

-#### **Clain Matching**
+#### **Claim Matching**

-Note, you can add variable list of claim matches on the presented token by using the --claim 'key=pair' command option of a map 'claims' in the config file (see the example file)
+Note, you can add a variable list of claim matches on the presented token by using the --claim 'key=pair' command option or a map 'claims' in the config file (see the example file), before permitting access via the proxy each of the claims inside the token are evaluated.

 #### **Custom Pages**

 By default the proxy will immediately redirect you for authentication and hand back 403 for access denied.
-Most users will probably want to present the user with a more friendly signin and access denied page.
+Most users will probably want to present the user with a more friendly sign-in and access denied page.
 You can pass the command line options (or via config file) paths to the files i.e. --signin-pag=PATH.
 The sign-in page will have a 'redirect' passed into the scope hold the oauth redirection url.
 If you wish pass additional variables into the templates, perhaps title, sitename etc, you can use the --tag key=pair i.e.
 --tag title="This is my site"; the variable would be accessible from {{ .title }}